2002 NASCAR Craftsman Truck Series: Advance Auto Parts 250

 The Advance Auto Parts 250 was held April 13 at Martinsville Speedway.
 Ted Musgrave won the pole.
 The race is best known for an incident involving Kevin Harvick and Coy Gibbs, in which Harvick spun Gibbs out after previous contact.
 NASCAR responded by parking Harvick for the rest of the race.
 In the post-race interview, Harvick claimed that he did not intentionally crash Gibbs despite radio transmissions stating otherwise.
-This resulted in Harvick being suspended from the cup race the next day.
+This resulted in Harvick being suspended from the cup race the next day, as he was already on probation for a previous run-in with Greg Biffle in the Busch Series.